AppLovin/AppLovin-MAX-SDK-iOS/README.md

 | -5201         | Indicates an internal state error with the AppLovin MAX SDK. |

 ## Support
 We recommend using GitHub to file issues.
-For feature requests, improvements, questions or any other integration issues using MAX Mediation by AppLovin, please reach out to your account team and copy devsupport@applovin.com.
+For feature requests, improvements, questions or any other integration issues using MAX Mediation by AppLovin, contact us via our support page https://monetization-support.applovin.com/hc/en-us.